aggregat4/dendriform/README.md

 ## Promises are tricky

 * It is imperative that what is passed to a then() call is actually a function a not just a call to a function that returns a promise.
-In hindsight this makes sense, but debugging this is nasty.
+In hindsight this is obvious, but debugging this is nasty.

 # Software Design